-The inspector previously met with the Director of Services and the Director of

-Operations who outlined the on-going development work to ensure compliance with the Regulations.
+The Director of Services and the Director of Operations previously outlined the on-going development work to ensure compliance with the Regulations.
 A working group had been established and a gap analysis completed to benchmark the service against the Regulations and the Standards.
 A computerised auditing system had been introduced and there was an auditor employed by the provider as part of their quality assurance programme.
-Resident satisfaction surveys were completed as part of this work.
 A structured plan was in place to audit each centre within the company against the Regulations on a quarterly basis while also undertaking the annual review of services.